Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Double ionization in long and short pulses

-Now we turn to the criterion of separation between the LPR and the short pulse regime (SPR).
-Fig.\ref{fig:concentrations} shows the populations $n_1$ of the single ionized species (neutral bromine) and $n_2$ of the doubly ionized species ${\rm Br}^+$ as functions of time.
-These results were obtained by numerically solving the system of rate equations
+In short pulses, the picture of DI appears different, particularly in two dimensions.
+In order to establish the criterion of separation between the LPR and the short pulse regime (SPR) we model the sequential ionization dynamics employing the time-dependent quasi-static ionization rates known in the literature as Smirnov-Chibisov (SC) or Perelomov-Popov-Terent'ev (PPT) formulas \cite{smirnov_jetp66,popov_jetp66,perelomov_jetp67} (see also reviews \cite{popov-usp04,poprz_jpb14}).
+Details of calculations and numerical results are presented in Appendix.

-where $n_0$ is the population of the seeding specie (negative ion $\text{Br}^-$ in our case).
-For the time-dependent ionization rates $w_{1,2}[E(t)]$ in (\ref{rate_eq}), we use the sequential tunnel Perelomov-Popov-Terent'ev (PPT) formulas \cite{popov_jetp66,perelomov_jetp67} (see reviews \cite{popov-usp04,poprz_jpb14} for detailed descriptions).
-For the present case, we are not addressing effects of the bound state angular momentum on the rate of ionization, so $l=m=0$ was set in the PPT rates.
-Fig.~\ref{fig:concentrations} illustrates the qualitative difference between the LPR (a) and SPR (b): in the former case the outer orbital is entirely depleted before the inner electron can be considerably affected by the laser field; in the SPR the inner electron begins to feel the field before the outer one is removed.
 The border between the two regimes is determined by the ionization saturation time $t_s$ for the outer electron.
-Here we determine this time as such pulse duration that the population $n_1$ of singly ionized atoms reaches 0.8 at the field maximum.
-Numerical analysis of (\ref{rate_eq}) gives $t_s\approx 12$ fs for $E_0=0.035$.
-This suggest that for the pulse duration $T\approx 2$ fs the SPR is amply achieved (Fig.~\ref{fig:concentrations}(b)).
-Both in the LPR and SPR the Keldysh parameter estimated for the effective frequency $\omega=\pi/T$ falls either into the intermediate (for $T=2$fs for the first ionization potential $\gamma_1=0.54$ and for the second one $\gamma_2=1.01$) or into the deep tunnel ($\gamma_1=0.25$, $\gamma_2=0.05$ for $T=40$fs) regimes, which justifies applicability of the PPT rates.
-Note however that the semiclassical rates of ionization \cite{perelomov_jetp67} overestimate the probability with the relative intensity increasing \cite{popov-usp04}, see the Supplementary Material (SM) for details.
+In the LPR, the outer orbital is almost entirely depleted before the inner electron can be considerably affected by the laser field, $T>t_s$, while in the SPR the inner electron begins to feel the field before the outer one is removed.
+Quantitatively, we determine $t_s$ as such pulse duration that the population $n_1$ of singly ionized atoms reaches 0.8 at the field maximum.
+Numerical analysis presented in Appendix A gives $t_s\approx 12$ fs for $E_0=0.035$.
+Thus for the pulse duration $T\approx 2$ fs the SPR is amply achieved.
+Both in the LPR and SPR the Keldysh parameter estimated for the effective frequency $\omega=\pi/T$ falls either into the intermediate (for $T=2$fs for the first ionization potential $\gamma_1=0.54$ and for the second one $\gamma_2=1.01$) or into the deep tunnel ($\gamma_1=0.25$, $\gamma_2=0.05$ for $T=40$fs) regimes so that we never enter the regime of multiphoton ionization, $\gamma\gg 1$.
+One should note, however, that the pulse (\ref{E(t)}) is spectrally broad, so that, strictly speaking, in the SPR ionization proceeds in the intermediate domain, $\gamma\approx 1$.